Fred-Abongo/Data-Visualization/Generating_Data/README.md

 matplotlib reads one value from each list as it plots each point.
 The points to be plotted are (1, 1), (2, 4), (3, 9), (4, 16), and (5, 25);

 This file 1-scatter_squares.py, generates a scatter plot of the squares of numbers from 1 to 1000.
 It starts by creating a list of x-values from 1 to 1000.
 Then a list comprehension is used to calculate the y-values, which are the squares of the x-values.
-The plt.scatter function is used to create the scatter plot, and the plt.axis function is used to set the range for each axis.
+The plt.scatter function is used to create the scatter plot, and the plt.axis function is used to suet the range for each axis.
 Finally, the plot is displayed with a title and labeled axes.

+matplotlib can color points individually in a scatter plot, this file , 2-scatter_squares.py will create a scatter plot with markers that have no outlines.
+Thiscan be useful for creating a cleaner, more minimalist look in the plots